 Is a COVID-19 death in a California nursing home grounds for an elder abuse lawsuit?

 As COVID-19 spreads throughout the US, elderly residents in nursing homes are in danger.
 When the pandemic hit, many nursing homes in California failed to take action to protect their vulnerable residents.
-These same nursing homes often have histories of poor infection control, citations for abuse and neglect, and diminished oversight.
+After that, these same nursing homes often have histories of poor infection control, citations for abuse and neglect, and diminished oversight.
 The nursing home could have prevented many deaths with better training, staffing, and hygiene procedures.
 Many states have limited nursing homes’ civil liability for corona virus-related injuries and deaths.
-California is not one of those states.
+However, California is not one of those states.

 What is elder abuse and neglect in California?